 The practice of mediation as a profession has been growing for half a century, at least.
-For most of that time, practitioners and consumers have been debating what, if any, qualifications should be required of professional mediators.
-There are those who argue that requiring licensure will necessarily freeze mediation into the patterns of the past, stifling growth and creativity.
+For most of that time, mediation service practitioners and consumers have been debating what, if any, qualifications should be required of professional mediators.
+There are those who argue that requiring licensure will necessarily freeze the mediation process into the patterns of the past, stifling growth and creativity.

 Others insist that some kind of qualification is necessary to protect the public from unscrupulous and untrained charlatans.